vron7/Aha-s/patterns_ts.md

 **When to use**
 - You want to perform operations on a collection of objects the same way you’d perform them on individual objects.
 - The structure of objects forms a tree-like pattern.
-- When you need to support multiple platforms or systems.

 ```js
 // Component interface - an interface for all objects in the composition